Core i3-550 vs Turion 64 X2 TL-60

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i3-550 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i3-550 is the stronger fit.
 You are getting 0.8% better PassMark, backed by 2 cores and 4 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i3-550 is the smarter buy today.
-Core i3-550 is at an unclear MSRP at $138 MSRP versus unclear MSRP, and it gives you 0.8% higher PassMark.
-It is also 100.0% better value on MSRP (11.8 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i3-550 is the better buy right now.
+Core i3-550 comes in at an unclear MSRP at $138 MSRP versus unclear MSRP, and it still gives you a 0.6% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (11.8 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?